nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - Where a consumer sends information longer than character limits supported, an error SHALL be returned to the consumer
 - Where there are not two suitable appointment text fields in a provider system, providers MAY concatenate `description` and `comment` (with suitable delimiters) in order to store in a single field, such that data is not lost

-#### Error handling ####

-The provider system:

-- SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached.
-- SHALL return an error where:
-  - any appointment details other than the appointment `comment` or `description` are amended.
-The appointment resource should be considered invalid and the provider system should return a `422` error with error code `INVALID_RESOURCE`.
-  - the appointment being amended is in the past (the appointment start dateTime is before the current date and time).
-  - the appointment has been cancelled.
-Provider systems should return a `422` error with error code `INVALID_RESOURCE`.
-  - the version identifier in the `If-Match` header does not match the Appointment's current version identifier.
-See [Managing resource contention](development_general_api_guidance.html#managing-resource-contention).
-  - the `description` or `comment` fields contain more characters than can be stored in the provider system

-Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.

 ### Request response ###

 #### Response headers ####